plusplusnoob/C-assignments/README.md

 PopPush.c is a program in C that allows the user to add or remove numbers in a linked list.
 EmployeeDatabase.cpp is an Employee Management program in C++.
 These are just some of my programs I've written for class.
+If you like what you see, then hire me!!!